rledford/qproc-mongo/README.md

 - Ensures that only the fields defined in the options are allowed in the MongoDB filter.

-- Supports one or more aliases for each field.
+- Allows one or more aliases for each field.

-- Supports default field values.

 - Supports wildcards for nested fields.

+- Allows setting default values to be used when query parameters are missing.

-- Easy to add a query processor to your Express/Connect routes.
+- Easy to add to Express/Connect routes.

 ---